itlibrium/DDD-starter-dotnet/Docs/P3/MermaidOutput/Domain/Concepts/DomainModuleOwners.md

 ﻿
 # Domain Module Owners

-This view shows how first level domain modules are assigned to development teams and business organizational units.
+This view shows how top level domain modules are assigned to development teams and business organizational units.

 ---

-## Development Teams and Domain Modules they maintain
+## Development Teams and top level Domain Modules they maintain

 ```mermaid
   flowchart TB